 The Distribution Connection and Use of System Agreement (DCUSA) is a multi-party contract between electricity Distributors and electricity Suppliers and large Generators.
 Parties to the DCUSA can raise Change Proposals (CPs) to amend the Agreement with the consent of other Parties and (where applicable) the Authority.

 This document is a Consultation issued to Distributors, Suppliers, Citizens Advice and other interested Parties and the Authority in accordance with Clause 11.14 of the DCUSA seeking industry views on DCP 227 ‘Removing the inconsistency in the application of Peaking Probabilities in the CDCM’.
 Respondents are invited to consider the questions set out below and submit comments using the form provided in Attachment 1.
-Responses should be emailed to DCUSA@electralink.co.uk by DATE
+Responses should be emailed to DCUSA@electralink.co.uk by 22 July 2015.

 Background of DCP 227